Contact:

 Occupational safety, environment, and emissions

 When working on concrete slabs, dust, noise, low vibration levels, and falling debris must be controlled.
 Proven measures include dust-reduced methods, dust extraction, water-assisted cutting, safety distance, and load distribution measures.
-Hydraulically driven tools—supplied via hydraulic power units—enable sensitive force control and reduce vibration and secondary damage in many applications.
+Hydraulically driven tools – supplied via hydraulic power units – enable sensitive force control and reduce vibration and secondary damage in many applications.
+Exposure to respirable crystalline silica requires effective capture and PPE, and waste must be classified and handled in line with applicable environmental rules.

-Tool and method selection in the context of the concrete slab
+Tool and method selection in the context of concrete slabs

 Sustainability and resource efficiency